department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/return-to-job.md

 ### Can I get help returning to my former job through VR&amp;E?

-You may qualify for help if you're a Veteran with a service-connected disability and you:
+You may be eligible for help if you're a Veteran with a service-connected disability and you:

-- Have an employment barrier or handicap (meaning your service-connected disability limits your ability to  prepare for, find, and keep a job that's consistent with your abilities, aptitudes, and interests), **and**
+- Have an employment barrier or handicap, **and**
 - Are enrolled in Vocational Rehabilitation and Employment (VR&amp;E), **and**
 - Would like to return to your previous place of employment

+**Note:** Having an employment handicap means your service-connected disability limits your ability to  prepare for, find, and keep suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

 </div>